IGST Exemption List

 - Exemption to Challenge cups and trophies:

-- Which have been won by any unit of the Defence Forces in India or by a particular member or members of such unit in a competition; or
+- Won by any unit of the Defence Forces in India or by a particular member or members of such unit in a competition; or

-- Which are being re-imported and which before being exported has been won by any such unit or member or members of a unit in a competition; or
+- Re-imported and which before being exported has been won by any such unit or member or members of a unit in a competition; or

-- Which have been sent by donors resident abroad for presentation to or competition among such units or members of such units.
+- Sent by donors resident abroad for presentation to or competition among such units or members of such units.

 - Exemption to articles re-imported by or along with a unit of the Army, the Navy or the Air force or a Central Para Military Force on the occasion of its return to India after a tour of service abroad subject to satisfaction of the Commissioner of Customs that these articles were exported by or along with such unit on the occasion of its departure from India on such tour.